amukher3/Heart-Period-Models/README.md

 ![](misPC40_edited.jpg)

 As shown in the above estimated components(~ 30s) there are smaller epochs(~ 5s),shown by the bounding boxes which are strikingly similar to the common responses seen in the PsychoPhys. literature, such reponses were also extracted by Bach et. al. in his experiments.
-One of the bounding boxes,later in the second time-series shows deceleraton-accelaration which basically means the Heart Rate(HR) falls and then starts climbing.
+One of the bounding boxes,later in the first time-series shows deceleraton-accelaration which basically means the Heart Rate(HR) falls and then starts climbing.
 Sudden _impulse like shapes_ are indicative of sudden increase in the HR potentially due to some stimuli.
+Further analysis with the corresponding segment in the clip could give more insight as to how those reponses are related to the content in the clips.

+***2D embeddings of the learnt response function***